mwstowe/foff-milter/README.md

 - **AttachmentOnlyEmail**: Detect emails consisting primarily of attachments with minimal text content (malware/phishing vector)
 - **EmptyContentEmail**: Detect emails with no meaningful content (empty body, minimal text, reconnaissance emails)
 - **EmailServiceAbuse**: Detect abuse of legitimate email services (SendGrid, Mailchimp, etc.) for phishing and brand impersonation
+- **GoogleGroupsAbuse**: Detect abuse of Google Groups mailing lists for phishing campaigns and reward scams
 - **And**: All sub-criteria must match
 - **Or**: Any sub-criteria must match